 On an annual basis, the Chair and the Board review the performance of the CEO/MD, following a review by the HRC.
 The CEO/MD is assessed against qualitative and quantitative criteria, including profit performance of Mirvac and achievement of other measures, including safety performance and alignment of Group performance to strategic objectives.
-In turn, the CEO/MD reviews the performance of her direct reports against their agreed KPIs, and their performance outcome is reviewed by the HRC.
+In turn, the CEO/MD reviews the performance of direct reports against their agreed KPIs, and their performance outcome is reviewed by the HRC.

-Performance review activities were undertaken for FY19 in accordance with the above processes.
+Performance review activities were undertaken for FY20 in accordance with the above processes.

-Further information on performance evaluation and remuneration (including assessment criteria) is set out in the Remuneration Report starting on page [51] of the Annual Report.
+Further information on performance evaluation and remuneration (including assessment criteria) is set out in the Remuneration report starting on page 66 of the Annual Report.

-1.7 Diversity and Inclusion
+1.7 Diversity and inclusion

-Diversity & Inclusion Policy
+Inclusion Policy

 Mirvac has adopted, and is fully compliant with, Recommendation 1.5 of the 3rd Edition Recommendations.
-A copy of the Diversity & Inclusion Policy can be found on Mirvac's website at: www.mirvac.com/about/corporate-governance
+A copy of the Inclusion Policy is available on Mirvac's website at: www.mirvac.com/about/corporate-governance

-Mirvac's Diversity & Inclusion vision is to "build a diverse team and inclusive culture that values the diversity of perspectives and enables our people to safely contribute; realise their potential; respond to our stakeholders' needs; and provide Mirvac with a competitive advantage".
+Mirvac's diversity and inclusion vision is to "build a diverse team and inclusive culture that values the diversity of perspectives and enables our people to safely contribute; realise their potential; respond to our stakeholders' needs; and provide Mirvac with a competitive advantage".
 To achieve this vision, Mirvac has a Diversity & Inclusion strategy comprising four key focus areas: